-A laceration is a tear or cut in the skin, tissue, and/or muscle.
+Laceration repair is cleaning, preparing, and closing a wound.
+A wound is a tear or cut in the skin, tissue, and/or muscle.
 They can vary in length, depth, and width.
-A laceration repair is the act of cleaning, preparing, and closing the wound.

-Lacerations that are shallow, small, not bleeding, and clean may not need medical care.
-Antibiotic ointment and a bandage may be all that is needed.
+Small, shallow, and clean wounds may not need medical care.
+They may only need antibiotic ointment and a bandage.

-Lacerations may need medical repair if it has:
+A wound may need medical repair if it:

 Medical care may also be used if there is a concern about scarring.